hakanersu/imdb-importer/README.md

 # Imdb Importer

 This project import imdb datasets to a postgresql database.
-After import process indexed and optimized database can be used.
+After import process indexed and optimized database can [be used](/docs/schema.md).

 Importer has own downloader and downloads all datasets and uses this files.
 Most of the import process done by built in postgresql import function called [COPY](https://www.postgresql.org/docs/9.2/sql-copy.html) which is fairly fast process.
 Most time-consuming steps are indexing and optimizing tables.

 ## Database structure

 We have an initial database structure (you can find in database/migrations folder) to import all data to postgresql properly.
-After importing process tables altered and indexed properly.
+After importing process tables altered and indexed properly which you can find [here](/docs/schema.md).

 ## Importing